curran/model/README.md

 Usable via [Bower](http://bower.io/): `bower install model`

+## Motivation

 This library was created in order to cleanly define reactive model-driven data visualizations.
-When using Backbone and Underscore to define model-driven visualization, the a pattern appears again and again for executing code that depends on multiple model properties.
+When using Backbone and Underscore to define model-driven visualizations, there is a pattern that appears again and again for executing code that depends on multiple model properties.
 For example, consider a Backbone model that has a `size` property that contains the width and height of the visualization, and a `data` property that contains the array of data to be visualized.
 This is the code you want to write:

 ```javascript
 model.on('change:width change:height change:data', function (){